Thank you for viewing our profile

 From Us to You

-Thank you in advance for reading our letter.
-We’ve been trying to start our family for a while now and adoption is simply an extension of that.
-Our hearts are eager to welcome our new baby, and you, into our lives.
-While we know that we’ll love our future children with all of our hearts, we’ll also love you.
+Our hearts are wide open and aching to welcome this baby, and you, into our lives.
+While we know that we’ll love your child with all of our hearts, we’ll also love you.
 For the gift you’re giving us, for the characteristics we’ll cherish in them that come from you, for the positive effects that come from having you in their lives, and in ours.
 Our hearts have led us to you, and we hope you feel the same way.

-We’re a young couple that met in college.
-We’ve been together for eleven years (married for five) and find ourselves saying that we’re more “obsessed” with each other every year.
+We met in college, have been together for twelve years (married for seven) and find ourselves saying that we’re more “obsessed” with each other every year.
 We’re surrounded by lifelong friends and devoted family, but we think that everything is more enjoyable when we’re together.
-We expect that raising our children will be no exception.
+We know that raising children will be no exception.

-We aren’t parents yet but to us being a parent means committing our life to someone other than ourselves.
-To focus our energy on raising a person who is kind, thoughtful, and will bring happiness to others.
+We aren’t parents yet but to us being a parent means committing our life to someone other than ourselves, and putting them first.
+To focus our energy on raising a person who is kind, thoughtful, and well-rounded.
 We look forward to spending our time with such a cool person.
 Within our first few years we most look forward to having them tag along with us wherever we go.
-Courtney is already scouting out cafes they can go to sit with a snack, people watch, and learn about the world, together.
+Courtney’s already scouting out libraries, parks, and cafés to wander to during the week and on weekends, together as a family.
+She’s eager to become a stay at home parent and come up with ways to make every single day fun and unique.

 The most important thing to us is that we raise a good person.
 Someone who cares about other people’s feelings.
 It’s also important to us that they learn how to work for the things they want out of life.
 And we want to teach them to persevere when it isn’t as easy as they expected.
 We want them to go away to college and become independent people.
 And we want to raise them full of acceptance and comfort so that they always know they can come home, and more importantly want to.